msanatan/msanatan.github.io/blog/2020/2019-was-a-good-year/index.md

 There was a game development scene happening in Trinidad and Tobago, and Jamaica.
 Like most good things in the Caribbean, it stopped abruptly and without finished products to show for it.
 So I thought I'd play my part to fill that gap.

-As part of Caribbean Developers, I hosted our very first game jam: [Jammin](https://itch.io/jam/jammin-2019)!
+As part of Caribbean Developers, I hosted our very first game jam: <a href="https://itch.io/jam/jammin-2019" target="_blank" rel="nofollow noopener noreferrer">Jammin</a>!
 This game jam was small but I'm so proud.

 We probably got 5 participants actively making an effort and 3 submissions.
 The games were fun!